 So, how can we approach this complex and challenging text and come away with a meaningful understanding of what God is saying to us?
-I think if we take a common approach to all three sections, beginning with the longer last section and working towards the first one, we will begin to see a common theme.
+I think if we step back, take a deep breath, and then take a common approach to all three sections, beginning with the longer last section and working towards the first one, we will begin to see a common theme.